Industry Expertise · June 28, 2024

 2 Offer a discount

-People love a good deal.
+Pet owners love a good deal.
 Discounts are a time-honored way to attract new customers to any type of business.

 For vet clinics, this might mean offering reduced rates for first-time clients.
 To keep your current client base coming in the door, launch a rewards or loyalty program where they earn points toward discounted services with every visit.
 A referral program that includes discounts or perks can also incentivize existing clients to refer people they know to your practice.

-Create a list of potential discounts and promotions, accounting for the fact that an increase in volume should offset any discounts you offer.
-Several third-party apps or software programs are available to help execute these programs.
+Several third-party apps and veterinary software programs are available to help execute these incentives.
 They let you easily send email blasts to clients about your discounts, track how many people engage with these promotions and determine whether they're effective at boosting business.

 3 Consider content